akmarzhan1/capstone-akma/README.md

 The link to the Heroku website: https://capstone-akma.herokuapp.com/about

+Note that the user information collected before December 10th is not maintained, so you would have to create a new account.
+Sorry for the inconvenience.
 You can also use the pre-made user information or create your own account if you want to test the register page:

 ```{python}
 email: test@user.com
 password: test1234
 ```

-NOTE THAT THE PREVIOUS USER INFORMATION IS NOT STORED IN THE NEW PROTOTYPE.
-So, if you signed up previously (before December 10th, your information is not saved and you have to create a new account.
-Sorry for the inconvenience.

 ## Documentation and Helpful Links

 Watch this video to familiarize yourself with the app and its features.